inmanturbo/turbohx/README.md

 > [!CAUTION]
 > This allows all `HTTP` methods on all folio routes!

-Currently just replaced `Route::get` with `Route::any`.
+Currently just replaces `Route::get` with `Route::any`.
 May be improved in the future to allow more granular control, such as a function simiar to the `name()` function available in folio. `PR`'s welcome!

 ## Testing